 OKRs (short for Objectives und Key Results) are popular with companies that want to become more agile.
 The acronym stands for a management method for goal-oriented, modern and flexible employee management, which is based on a few simple principles and if applied correctly allows companies to move towards greater transparency, alignment, focus and agility.

-Every quarter (or more frequently, depending on what suits the team best), a number of qualitative, inspirational goals (objectives) are set, each of which is linked to three to five measurable metrics (key results) that can be used to monitor whether the objectives have been achieved.
+Every quarter (or more frequently, depending on what suits the team best), a number of qualitative, inspirational goals (objectives) are set, each of which is linked to two to four measurable metrics (key results) that can be used to monitor whether the objectives have been achieved.
 That sounds quite simple, doesn’t it?

 Real results instead of to-do lists